DanTheMan40110/Incremental-Game/README.md

 # Incremental-Game
 This is an incremental game that is in development.
 More updates to come!
+All of this is being coded in p5js.